|

 The outside dimensions of Langstroth boxes will vary depending on the materials used.
 For example, those constructed of wood will be smaller than the ones made from polystyrene foam.

 Medium and shallow boxes are best for honey stores.
-Once filled with honeycomb the deeps become difficult for beekeepers to lift.
+Once filled with honeycomb, the deeps become difficult for beekeepers to lift.

 Worth a read: Do polyurethane honey bee hives provide better winter insulation than wooden hives.
 Check out the research here.